General Residency Guidelines

 1. PHYSICAL PRESENCE: To be eligible for classification as an Arizona resident for tuition purposes, a person must be able to prove continuous physical presence in Arizona for at least 12 months immediately preceding the semester of application.
 This presence must be coupled with clear and convincing evidence of intent to establish a domicile in Arizona BEYOND THE CIRCUMSTANCE OF BEING A STUDENT.
 Mere presence of a person in this state does not, by itself, constitute domicile.
 There is a presumption that no adult student or emancipated minor has established a domicile in this state while attending any educational institution in this state.

 2. INTENT TO ESTABLISH A DOMICILE: Objective evidence of intent to be a resident of this state is demonstrated by the absence of ties to the former state of residence and the following:

-g) Marital status and employment of spouse, if applicable
+k) Marital status and work record of registrant and spouse, if applicable

 SUMMARY FOR CLASSIFICATION OF STUDENTS FOR TUITION PURPOSES

 1. GENERAL STATEMENTS

 a) The Arizona Board of Regents is required by law to establish, for the universities under its jurisdiction and control, guidelines which provide uniform criteria for determining the tuition status of any student, and which provide uniform procedures for review of that status.
 The board has adopted policies concerning tuition classification to meet this requirement.

 b) This informational summary is intended to provide a general explanation of the Tuition Classification Policy established by the Board of Regents.
 This summary is not part of the policy and is not intended to modify, restrict or extend in any way rights accorded under the policy.
 A complete copy of the Arizona Board of Regents Policy can be found here website (see Chapter 4 - Student Fees, Residency, Financial Aid).